alessiomangoni13/phishing_catcher/README.md

 **Wildcard domains exclusion**

-Notification of a new domain added via [Telegram bot](https://core.telegram.org/bots)
+Notification of a new domain added via [Telegram bot](https://core.telegram.org/bots) *Now with screenshots!*

 ..and (optional) extended logging to file (very verbose, make sure to write it in ramdisk and rotate it frequently)